tuohybuoy/BI_Guardrails_Project/README.md

 This approach is still imperfect for the unavoidable reason that the course grades have already been awarded.
 The approach would also make the app more unwieldy and less general-purpose.
 All told, it might be better to discard power analysis altogether.

 ### Smaller Changes

-#### Offer a More Meaningful Effect-Size Scale

-The "small", "medium", "large" (and "tiny") effect sizes are based on general convention.
-It would be more meaningful to show grade differences in terms of percentages.
-With that approach, a continuous scale would offer more detail than the current discrete scale.

 #### Filter by Primary Instructor